 The new Forerunner 945 looks the same as the 935.
 But it’s faster and with more onboard memory, a new Sony GPS chip, Gorilla Glass and a new ELEVATE optical heart rate sensor.
 The 945 might LOOK the same as the 935 but really it’s kinda totally different inside!
 Although the lack of a QuickFit strap is annoying.

-There are probably also new power-efficient components inside that we will never hear about but it’s the Sony GPS chip that WILL be the main contributor to boosting battery life just as the other features like music will degrade it.
+There are probably also new power-efficient components inside that we will never hear about but it’s the Sony GPS chip that WILL be the main contributor to boosting overall battery life just as the other features like music will degrade it.
 The new ELEVATE sensor might be a slight battery saver too.
-The bottom-line is that you now get a whopping 36 hours of GPS usage (Warning: that’s what Garmin say, me and others find the real battery life is MUCH less)
+The bottom line is that you now get a whopping 36 hours of GPS usage (Warning: that’s what Garmin say, me and others find the real battery life is MUCH less)

 What’s New – Garmin PAY

 What’s New – Music

 The Forerunner 945 stores music onboard and plays it back over Bluetooth earbuds as you run.
-You can copy your personal music collection or sync from your SPOTIFY account, there are other providers too, but just realise that the Garmin Forerunner 945 doesn’t stream live – it stores data it pulls from your streaming service.
+You can copy your personal music collection or sync to the watch from your SPOTIFY account, there are other providers too, but just realise that the Garmin Forerunner 945 doesn’t stream live – it stores data it pulls from your streaming service.
 But that’s OK.
 I’m cool with all of that.

-Neither Apple Music nor Google Play Music for now.
+Neither Apple Music nor Google Play Music are included…for now.

 What’s New – Maps

 Most of us will be Naysayers about the addition of maps.

 Do we really navigate when cycling with a watch?
 Will we really use the inbuilt POIs to find a post-workout coffee shop?
 I suspect that as the months wear on and that part of your wrist that never gets tanned slightly adjusts to the 945’s shape then YES, I suspect you will start to do more of these things.
 Just because you can.